IceBerG-15/IceBerG-15/README.md

 ### 💼  Things that I'm currently working on:
 * Learning Web💻: Development
-* Learning Mobile Applicatio📱: Development
+* Learning Mobile Application📱: Development
 * Solving DSA questions on LeetCode💻:
 * Looking forward to learn new things📲: in future.
 * 🔜